G6EJD/ESP32-e-Paper-Weather-Display/README.md

 # ESP32-e-Paper-Weather-Display
 An ESP32 and a 2.9" ePaper Display reads Weather Underground and displays the weather

+THERE ARE TWO SETS OF INSTRUCTIONS HERE: WU and OWM

 Download the software and install all 3 files in the same sketch folder.

 1. ESP32_WU_Current_Forecast_XX_epaper_vX